 Examples of when a GIC works in a TFSA account include situations where you:

 - If you are saving for a short-to-medium term goal, e.g. home down payment, vacation, wedding, car purchase, etc.

 - Need to generate a source of regular (steady) fixed income.

 - Are risk intolerant, need a very conservative portfolio, or require 100% protection for your principal.

 - Require a fixed income component to balance your overall investment portfolio.

 Best TFSA GIC Rates for 2023

 They are also insured, either federally (CDIC) or provincially, and are available across Canada.

 As you will notice, the best GIC rates are from online (digital) banks.
-We also list the best rates the big banks have to offer.
+I also list the best rates the big banks have to offer.